Mandy-Martin/Butterfly-LLM/README.md

 Butterfly-LLM is a new class of long-context language model architecture that makes **million-token reasoning practical on consumer GPUs**.

+This repo contains code to test and explore it.
+It is a work in progress.
+Feel free to do the same.
+All claims are not proven, but hey, you have to start with a thesis.

 Instead of compressing memory, approximating attention, or sacrificing global expressivity, Butterfly factorizes **dense global self-attention across depth rather than width**, using a structured butterfly (hypercube) routing network.

 This yields: